cross-seed/cross-seed.org/docs/tutorials/linking.md

     _within the same docker volume_.

 In practice, this means that you should mount a **common ancestor path** of the both the original data files _and_ your `linkDirs`.
-For exmaple, the following will require a single mount of `/mnt/user/data:/data`:
+For example, the following will require a single mount of `/mnt/user/data:/data`:

 ```